fsvreddit/bot-bouncer/README.md

 # Change History

+## Next version (coming soon)

+* Fix typo on default appeal message that users are prompted to send
+* Internal changes to support operations on /r/BotBouncer

 ## v1.18.0

 * Fix issues that could result in ban appeals not being processed on subreddits using Bot Bouncer